RyanS974/RyanS974/README.md

 - Technology -> Programming -> Python -> AI (Accounting Information?)
 - Accounting

+My Bachelor's degree is in Accounting (a B.S. in Business with an Accounting concentration) and my current plan is to study for and take the CPA Exam(s).
+My time frame is to complete it in a year (by about May of 2027), in the following standard order for the chosen discipline: F.A.I.R.
+(FAR, AUD, ISC, REG).

 <!--
 **RyanS974/RyanS974** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.